WoongDemianPark/unify-emotion-datasets/README.md

 8. Glad we will be in center for DNC
 9. The best part of any election is just afterwards
 10. We can do better!
+11. Feels like yesterday I was here in Concord
+12. I bought two pins one for me
+13. Just got in my first political debate ever
+14. Is anybody else excited for debates to start?
+15. Anyone else find it weird?
+16. I hope people have enough common sense
+17. Consider what the world would be now
+18. Things that are politically incorrect?
+19. Don't know why but I am really looking forward to
+20. Don't forget to watch CNN tonight.

 '''